overte-org/overte/scripts/system/domainChat/README.md

-# Armored Chat
+# Domain Chat

-1. What is Armored Chat
+1. What is Domain Chat
 2. User manual
     - Installation
     - Settings
     - Usability tips
 3. Development

-## What is Armored Chat
+## What is Domain Chat

-Armored Chat is a chat application strictly made to communicate between players in the same domain.
+Domain Chat is a chat application strictly made to communicate between players in the same domain.
 It is made using QML and to be as light weight as reasonably possible.

 ### Dependencies